IEEESBCEK2000/zellab.github.io/_posts/2018-01-02-glowing-bottle.md

 summary: "Lights in Glass Bottle - New Year 2018 Special"
 ---

-This year end project was to create a glowing bottle with LED lights inside the bottle.
+This year end project was to create a glowing bottle with LED lights inside it.
 This was done using Cinema 4D and Physical Renderer.

 ![](https://i.imgur.com/KC8daOT.png)